Report Identity Theft: What to Do If Your Identity is Stolen

 “I don’t remember opening that credit card account.
 And I certainly didn’t buy those items I’m being billed for.”

 Maybe you never opened that account, but someone else did…someone who used your name and personal information to commit fraud.
-When someone uses your name, Social Security number (SSN), credit card number, or some other piece of your personal information for his or her use without your knowledge, it’s a crime.
+It's a crime when someone uses your name, Social Security number (SSN), credit card number, or some other piece of your personal information without your knowledge.
+Call your local police department to report it to the authorities.

 Identity Theft Warning Signs: